4ODZephyr/Zephyr-Aux-Mod/meta/doc/Code_Style.md

 # Code Style
+**Keeping this here unedited from the template for now, might see how I evolve things naturally again.
+Also thinking of trying to learn Bohemia's conventions and adopting those.**

 This is the code style that I like to use in my projects, feel free to adapt it to your preferences.

 ## Class Names